 How to Celebrate the Feast of Booths

 The Feast of Booths is a seven-day feasting High Holiday, or holiday of Elohim.
-It starts on the 15th day of the seventh Hebrew month Tishrei, and lasts until the 22nd day of Tishrei, with the 1st and 8th days, being High Shabbats or Sabbath rest days occurring during a High Holiday.
+It starts on the 15th day of the seventh Hebrew month Tishrei and lasts until the 22nd day of Tishrei (usually September or October).
+The 1st and 8th days, are High Shabbats or Sabbath rest days that occur during a High Holiday.

 During the Feast of Tabernacles, we are commanded to build some sort of temporary dwellings from the branches of the trees near our houses.
 This can be done with actual tree branches that are found in our backyards or from wood at a home improvement store.
 The shape and size are up to you, just make sure it’s large enough for you and your family to dwell in.
 A lot of people use this seven-day feast, as a time to go on a family camping trip, which is a good idea as well!

-Sukkot is a time to rejoice that our sins are forgiven through Jesus’ sacrifice on the cross, and recalling God’s miraculous provision and care following the Exodus.
+Sukkot is a time to rejoice and remember God’s miraculous provision and care for us following the Exodus, extended time in the wilderness, and even now!
 Happy Sukkot, Shalom!